 The 2015 Comprehensive Plan is approaching the midpoint of its ten year life span.
 The City is now reviewing and updating the plan as required by State law.
-Your contribution to the process is important!
-Complete our survey found here.

 Please book mark this page to follow the agendas and results of the Planning Commission’s work on the update.
 Work on the Plan Update has resumed as the COVID Emergency recedes.

 1) What is the Comprehensive Plan?

 The Comprehensive Plan is the main guide for land use and community planning over a ten year period.
 It:

 - combines existing and projected conditions, best practices in planning, and the Plan Statement to develop goals and objectives.